krbnite/krbnite.github.io/_posts/2017-09-24-First-Foray-Into-the-FaceBook-API.md

 <figure><img src="/images/FB-Graph-API-Explorer.png" width="500"></figure>

 ### 2. Get a User Access Token
+Even to request data on yourself, you need an [access token](https://developers.facebook.com/docs/facebook-login/access-tokens).

 On the left-hand side of the Explorer, you should see a button that says "Get Token."
 When you click it, you will have the option to select "Get User Access Token," "Get App Access Token," and "Get Page Access Token."
 Select the User Access Token.